Pakistan and China begin joint air exercise | Law-Order

 Pakistan and China begin joint air exercise

-Pakistan and Chinese air forces on Wednesday commenced a joint exercise designed to deepen practical cooperation and improve the actual-combat training level of the two sides.
+The air forces of Pakistan and China on Wednesday commenced a joint exercise designed to deepen practical cooperation and improve the actual-combat training level of the two sides.
 The joint air force exercise ''Shaheen (Eagle)-IX'' started on Wednesday at an operational air base of the Pakistan Air Force (PAF) in Sindh province.

 A contingent of the People's Liberation Army Air Force (PLAAF), comprising combat pilots, air defence controllers and technical ground crew, was participating in the exercise, the PAF said in a statement.
 The opening ceremony of the exercise was jointly witnessed by Deputy Chief of Air Staff (Operations) Air Vice Marshal Waqas Ahmed Sulehri and Assistant Chief of Staff, PLAAF, Major General Sun Hong, it said.